Crime data integrity programme - judgment criteria

 |Inadequate||must be present||may be present|

-To ensure consistency, a moderation process will be undertaken.
+To make sure we are consistent, a moderation process will be carried out.
 As the CDI reports will be published in small batches this will involve moderation across those reports to be published, and consideration of the graded judgments already applied to previously published reports.

 These follow-up inspections will also be subject of a graded judgment.
-Except where specific arrangements are made with an individual force, this follow-up inspection will always follow the same methodology as the first.
+Except where specific arrangements are made with force, this follow-up inspection will always follow the same methodology as the first.

-However, where a force performed well in any elements of the original inspection, HMICFRS may decide not to burden the force with a re-inspection of that element(s).
-In such cases, HMICFRS will use the findings of the original inspection of these elements for the purposes of making an overall comparative judgment.
+However, where a force performed well in any elements of the original inspection, we may decide not to burden the force with a re-inspection of that element(s).
+In such cases, we will use the findings of the original inspection of these elements to make an overall comparative judgment.

-Re-inspection reports will be published and will be made available on the CDI reports page.
+Re-inspection reports will be published on the CDI reports page.